dennishein/pfcm/README.md

 # Citation

-If you find this method and/or code useful, please consider citing
+If you find this useful, please consider citing

 ```bibtex
 @misc{hein2025pfcm,